BytewaveMLP/SubCompare/README.md

 ## Usage

 Simply browse to your configured domain.
-SubCompare will present a form with two boxes for channel IDs.
+SubCompare will present a form with two boxes for channel IDs (if you aren't sure how to get your channel ID, [click here](https://imgur.com/a/P6Dcm)).
 Just paste the channels you want to compare into the box, and click Submit.
 SubCompare will handle the rest.

 ## Maintainers